-- ✓ To be able to describe the similarities and differences between two symbols of resurrection. - ✓ To explain two contrasting views on how the resurrection should be symbolised. - ✓ To be able to critique how the resurrection is understood by different denominations of Christianity, through the study of two Christian objects.
+- ✓ To be able to describe the similarities and differences between two symbols of resurrection. - $\checkmark$ To explain two contrasting views on how the resurrection should be symbolised. - ✓ To be able to critique how the resurrection is understood by different denominations of Christianity, through the study of two Christian object - denominations of Christianity, through the study of two Christian objects.